Goldman sees Brazil beating Argentina in 2014 Cup final

 Using data ahead of the 2010 World Cup, it had predicted Brazil, with a 26.6 percent chance, would win in South Africa.
 They crashed out in the quarter-finals.

-Eventual winners Spain, however, were second favorites with a 15.7 percent probability of winning.
+Eventual winners Spain, however, were second favourites with a 15.7 percent probability of winning.

 Andres Iniesta's extra-time goal gave Vicente del Bosque's side a 1-0 victory over the Netherlands in the final and their first World Cup title.